 Through the multitude of federal, state, and private coverage options, hospice care is made affordable, often resulting in little to no cost for you, your loved one, or family.
 Understanding the options available through these programs can be critical in communicating that the care needed will be of no financial burden.

-Your loved one can complete the end-of-life journey in comfort and dignity without the fear of hospice care being a financial strain.
+Your loved one can complete their journey in comfort and dignity without the fear of hospice care being a financial strain.

 The Medicare Hospice Benefit